tenso/companies/README.md

 # TODO

-#1 First detail: yearly financials new+edit+delete entries for selected company.
+* First detail: yearly financials new+edit+delete entries for selected company.
+* Show number of financials on all rows in overview.
-#2 Filter runs select which clears unsaved changes
+* Filter runs select 0> clears unsaved changes.
-#3 Filter search fill clear selectedItem = bugged details page
+* Filter search will clear selectedItem => bugged details page.